Globe Fruit Jar

 Provenance: Jerry McCann Collection

-We are looking at a pale green Globe quart fruit with an abundance of character in the form of bubbles in the glass.
-The quart jar can be attributed to Hemingray and is in perfect condition with the original ground lip glass lid, iron clamp, and metal band around the neck.
-GLOBE is embossed horizontally on the face of the jar in a serifed, uppercase typestyle.
-The 1886 patent date is embossed on the glass lid.
+On display in or Jar Galery is this pale green Globe quart fruit that possesses an abundance of character in the form of small to medium size air bubbles in the glass.
+The quart jar can be attributed to Hemingray Glass Company and is in perfect condition with the original ground lip glass lid, iron clamp, and metal band around the neck.
+The name ‘GLOBE’ is embossed horizontally on the face of the jar in a serifed, uppercase typestyle.
+The ‘PATENTED MAY 25 1886’ patent date is embossed on the glass lid.

-Hemingray of Covington, Kentucky, and Cincinnati, Ohio is associated with many glass pieces most notably glass insulators.
-They also made a variety of jars including their big-seller Globe fruit jars to compete with the likes of Trade Mark Lightning fruit jars.
+The jar was made by the Hemingray Glass Company of Covington, Kentucky, and Muncie, Indiana who is associated with many glass pieces, most notably glass insulators.
+They also made a variety of other jars besides their big-seller Globe Fruit Jars to compete with the likes of Trade Mark Lightning fruit jars.
 Hemingray also made Globe Tobacco Company jars.

 See our museum example of a Hemingray Push Down Wax Sealer

 The Globe jars were produced in three primary sizes; pints, quarts, and half-gallons.
-You can also find one-half and one-quarter pints that are considered very rare.
+You can also find one-half and one-quarter amber pints that are considered extremely rare.
 These were probably salesman’s samples.

 The Globe jars can be found in a wide range of colors from clear, sun-colored amethyst (SCA) to aqua to all shades of amber from pale straw yellow to dark black amber.
 The jars are also listed in light green, olive green, and black olive.